Venturer Scout: United Kingdom: The Scout Association

 Venture Scouts had an active programme, which promoted outdoor activities and community service.
 There were two awards available to members of the section – the Venture Scout Award, and the Queen's Scout Award.
-The latter award has been the highest award available to the youth sections of Scouting, and continues to be available to the two sections which replaced the Venture Scouts.
+The latter award has been the highest award available to the youth sections of Scouting, and continues to be available to the two sections which replaced the Venture Scouts, though now known as the King's Scout Award.
 Venture Scouts wore the same uniform as leaders but could choose from a brown tie or group/unit/district scarf.

-Venture Scouting was at its strongest in the 1980s when it became quite fashionable to be 'in a unit'.
-It rapidly declined in the 1990s as the target age-group were staying on longer at school and the educational demands on 16- to 18-year-olds placed a limit on their free time.
+Venture Scouting was at its strongest in the 1980s, and there followed a rapid decline in the 1990s.

 United States

 Venturing is a program for young men and young women of ages 14–20 (or 13 and completed the 8th grade).
 This, along with Sea Scouting, Exploring, and Learning for Life, is one of the Boy Scouts of America's four co-ed programs.